 In the allocation of capital expenses, costs are allocated to cost components to the extent possible.
 Capital expenditures represent future capital investment into the sewer system.
-These costs are allocated using the cost distribution of total existing assets.
-Table 3-3 shows that the system is a collection and treatment system, therefore collection, lift station and general plant
+These costs are allocated on the basis of total existing assets.
+The system is a collection and treatment system, therefore collection, lift station and general plant investments are attributed to base while